SmithSamuelM/Papers/whitepapers/DecentralizedAutonomicData.md

 A complication with DADs is that there are two types of keys being used: the keys for the root DIDs and the keys for the derived DIDS (DDIDS).
 Generating a derived key pair requires using the private root key.
 The process for pre-rotating the root DID is described first, followed by the additional measures for DDID pre-rotation.

 The approach presented here is to pre-rotate the DID key and declare the pre-rotation at the inception of the DID.
 This pre-rotation is declared at initialization.
 This may be done with an inception event.
-A later rotation operation event creates the next pre-rotated key thus propogating a new set of current key and pre-rotated key.
+A later rotation operation event creates the next pre-rotated key thus propagating a new set of current key and pre-rotated key.

 Shown below is an example inception-event data structure with a signing key in the *signer* field and a pre-rotated next signing key in the *ensuer* field.
 The signature is generated using the *signer* key.